Key Takeaways

 What is Gestational Diabetes?

-Gestational diabetes refers to high blood sugar (hyperglycemia), specifically during pregnancy.
-This can happen because the body’s insulin, a hormone responsible for stabilizing blood sugar levels, is no longer as sensitive or effective while pregnant.1
+The rise in blood sugar levels can occur when the body’s insulin, a hormone responsible for stabilizing blood sugar levels, is no longer as sensitive or effective while pregnant.1

-It is essential to take steps to lower high blood sugar.
 Chronically high levels can increase the risk of:1

 - Preeclampsia, or high blood pressure during pregnancy.

-- The baby has high blood sugar.
+- The baby having high blood sugar levels.

 - Injury to mom during delivery due to a larger baby.